Can you cut a regular hexagon into two pieces to make a parallelogram? Try cutting it into three pieces to make a rhombus!

-Can you fit the tangram pieces into the outlines of the lobster, yacht and cyclist?
+Can you fit the tangram pieces into the outlines of the camel and giraffe?

-Can you fit the tangram pieces into the outlines of these people?
+Can you fit the tangram pieces into the outline of the dragon?

-Can you fit the tangram pieces into the outlines of these clocks?
+Can you fit the tangram pieces into the outlines of the rabbits?

-Can you fit the tangram pieces into the outline of the child walking home from school?
+Can you fit the tangram pieces into the outlines of the numbers?

-Can you fit the tangram pieces into the outline of these convex shapes?
+Can you fit the tangram pieces into the outline of Granma T?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of the clock?

-Can you fit the tangram pieces into the outline of this sports car?
+Can you fit the tangram pieces into the outline of the playing piece?